kstenschke/doShell/README.md

 | ``#replaceLast in file path/file search replace``                 | Replace last occurrence of given string                 |
 | ``#replaceBetween in file path/file before after replacement ``   | Remove text including and between "before" and "after"  |
 | ``#extractBetween in file path/file before after``                | Extract text excluding but between "before" and "after" |

+### Functions, Iteractions, Conditions

+As doShell is a superset of shell script, all language constructs of regular shell script can also be used within doShell script.

 ## Configuration